cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

   [![ESP-01 BME280 configuration 02](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-bme280-configuration-02.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-bme280-configuration-02.jpg)

 That is it!
-Enjoy your new environmental sensor.
-If you need assistance setting up the integration with Home Assistant, take a look at the next section.
+Enjoy your new IoT environmental sensor.
+If you need assistance setting up the integration with Home Assistant, take a look at the next section (there's also a reference for other home automation systems).
 Otherwise, skip to the [Conclusion](#conclusion) for the final remarks about this project.

 [top](#){:.btn .btn--light-outline .btn--small}